 2. Mendoza, Argentina

-Mendoza was my first independently planned trip so I was a little nervous but it ended up being lots of fun.
+Of all my weekend trips from Buenos Aires, Mendoza was my first independently planned one.
+I was a little nervous but it ended up being lots of fun.
 My friends and I took an overnight bus from Buenos Aires to Mendoza that was surprising comfortable and rented an Airbnb for our time there.

 We were only there for a long weekend, so we spent one day exploring the city itself, one day on a tour of the Andes that stopped at Mount Aconcagua (the tallest mountain in the Americas), Puente de las Incas (a small Incan settlement) and the border between Argentina and Chile, and for our last day we took and all day wine tour.